 Course closure and 50K cutoff: 5:00 pm

 Read about how we keep the races green here.

 We are dedicated to the responsible enjoyment and active stewardship of the outdoors, and we encourage you to "leave no trace behind" by taking all trash with you.
 The park rangers always appreciate it when racers follow the marked course and keep the trails clean, and they are much more likely to grant permission for us to put on races at the same location if the trails are kept in good condition.

 The trails will be open to other users during the event, including equestrians (allowed on the trails but seldom encountered), pedestrians and cyclists.
 Horses do have the right of way, and if you encounter a horse in your path, stop running, step off the path, and let the horse past, unless the rider tells you that it is okay to walk past.
 Please be courteous.
 Where the trails are narrow, please let other participants pass you if they want to get by.
 It is a passing runner's job to tell the person in front that they wish to pass.

-The course, particularly the 10Mile, Marathon and 50K sections have some rough and rooty sections, and in the winter can accumulate large deep puddles.
-Please be careful when you proceed.
+The course, particularly the half marathon, marathon, and 50K sections have some rough and rooty sections, and in the winter can accumulate large deep puddles.
+Please be careful.
 Participants are responsible for their own safety.
-In case of an emergency, call 9-1-1, should you decide to bring a cellphone, most areas of Soaring Eagle Park have reception.
+In case of an emergency, call 911 if you have a cell phone; most areas of Soaring Eagle Park have reception.
 We will also have volunteers at mile 4 (Aid Station) and we will sweep the course.
-You must notify the event organizer or volunteer if you decide to quit since we need to ensure all participants have safely returned after the event.
+You must notify the event organizer or volunteer if you decide to quit, since we need to ensure all participants have safely returned after the event.